wpilibsuite/frc-docs/source/docs/software/commandbased/profile-subsystems-commands.rst

 .. note:: For a description of the WPILib motion profiling features used by these command-based wrappers, see :ref:`docs/software/advanced-control/trapezoidal-profiles:Trapezoidal Motion Profiles in WPILib`.

 .. note:: The ``TrapezoidProfile`` command wrappers are generally intended for composition with custom or external controllers.
-For combining trapezoidal motion profiling with WPILib's ``PIDController``, consider instead using the <TODO: link to ProfiledPIDSubsystem/Command article>.
+For combining trapezoidal motion profiling with WPILib's ``PIDController``, see :doc:`profilepid-subsystems-commands`.

 When controlling a mechanism, is often desirable to move it smoothly between two positions, rather than to abruptly change its setpoint.
 This is called "motion-profiling," and is supported in WPILib through the ``TrapezoidProfile`` class (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj/trajectory/TrapezoidProfile.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc_1_1TrapezoidProfile.html>`__).